simple-abstraction/pop-health-insulin-sensitivity/README.md

 <img src="./charts/Figure 3.1 Likelihood of Beta Cell Health and Dysfunction by Age Group.jpg" alt="Figure 3.1: Likelihood of Beta Cell Health and Dysfunction by Age Group" width="1500"/>

 - Across the entire US population, people between ages 20-40 are most likely to experience healthiness (*neither elevated blood sugar nor insulin resistance*) as well as *insulin resistance only*.
 As age goes up, the prevalence of both states decline slowly in favor of the other two states, with early or developed Type 2 Diabetes (*elevated blood sugar and insulin resistance together*) in particular rising.
 For those around age 50, Type 2 Diabetes (*elevated blood sugar and insulin*) becomes the most prominent category and remains in the top spot for all subsequent older age groups.
-- It is very uncommon to experience *elevated blood sugar only* at an early age, but one potential explanation or factor could be Type 1 Diabetes.
 - Around 80 years old (or older), there is a sharp increase in the number of folks who experience *elevated blood sugar only, and not insulin resistance*, and aligns with a small decline in the incidence of people with *both elevated blood sugar and insulin resistance*).
 Although it is the state with the smallest incidence by far, the sharp spike upwards (to no longer be the least common category), may represent those who are treating their diabetes, as they are more likely to live longer (thus they begin to represent a larger percentage of the age group).
 - In the youngest age group of 12-20 years old, there is already a significant degree of insulin resistance, which is more likely to be experienced than healthy beta cell function.
 This may be related to significant increases in childhood obesity in recent years and decades, indicating that children are experiencing earlier onset and/or faster disease progression.

 ### Figure 3.2: Likelihood of Beta Cell Health and Dysfunction by BMI
 <img src="./charts/Figure 3.2 Likelihood of Beta Cell Health and Dysfunction by BMI.jpg" alt="Figure 3.2: Likelihood of Beta Cell Health and Dysfunction by BMI" width="1500"/>

 - After normalization, we can see a clear relationship between weight and beta cell function.
-As weight increases, it becomes steadily more likely to experience progression towards Type 2 Diabetes.
+As weight increases, it becomes steadily more likely to experience beta cell dysfunction, or progression towards Type 2 Diabetes.
 - It is worth noting that, even at a "normal" or "healthy" weight, there is still a non-insignificant degree of insulin-resistance, which may indicate that beta cell dysfunction or diabetes will still progress or develop with age.